RusselCS/raggyrobotics/pk3/README.txt

 - Roboenza-2.wad by Cutman Mike
 - Rageroboenza by Deathwind/Messatsu

-Disclaimer: If any information on this is incorrect, please reach out.
+Disclaimer: If any crediting information on this is incorrect, please reach out.
 RusselCS on Discord, or post an issue to the GitHub, linked below.

 github.com/russelcs/raggyrobotics